-Georgia Milestone Assessments (GMAS/EOC's) are required to receive credit in the following courses: Ninth (9th) Grade Literature, (11th) American Literature, (10th) Biology, (9th) Algebra I, (10th) Geometry, (11th) US History, and (12th) Economics.
+Georgia Milestone Assessments (GMAS/EOC's) are required to receive credit in the following courses: American Literature, Biology, Algebra, and US History.
 These scores will be factored into student grades as directed by the Georgia Department of Education (20% of the course grade).
 Georgia Milestone Assessment reports shall provide students, parents, and educators with individual scores on each test taken, and student scores will be recorded in the individual student records.

-End of Pathway Assessments for CTAE Program Completers
+End of Pathway Assessments for CCA Program Completers

-End of Pathway Assessments (EOPA's) are required for all students completing all three courses in the same CTAE pathway.
-The assessment is required upon completion of the third level course.
-The scores will be factored into the student grade.
-CTAE pathway assessment providers shall provide students, parents, and educators with individualized scores on each pathway assessment taken, and scores will be recorded in the individual student grades.
+End of Pathway Assessments (EOPA's) are required for all students completing all three courses in the same CCA pathway.
+The assessment is required upon completion of the third-level course.
+The scores will be factored into the student's grade.
+CCA pathway assessment providers shall provide students, parents, and educators with individualized scores on each pathway assessment taken, and scores will be recorded in the individual student grades.